The Head of the Virgin in Three-Quarter View Facing Right: History

 The drawing was created as part of The Virgin and Child with Saint Anne (1503–1519, Musée du Louvre, n° inv.
 776).

 Leonardo da Vinci was over fifty-five years old when he created the drawing of The Head of the Virgin in Three-Quarter View Facing Right in the years 1508–1510.
 In 1508, he began what is known as his "second Milanese period", which lasted until September 1513.
 He was already famous enough for powerful Italian and other European patrons to compete for his services as engineer and artist: first Isabella d'Este and Cesare Borgia at the very beginning of the century, then King Louis XII of France and his subordinates, such as his secretary of state Florimond Robertet and the governor he had sent to Milan, Charles d'Amboise.
 Vinci, who had fled from the French during the invasion of the Duchy of Milan in 1499, finally entered the service of King Louis XII in 1507.

 Despite his self-declared distancing from painting, Leonardo nevertheless produced several works during this period: Salvator Mundi (after 1507), La Scapigliata (1508), Leda and the Swan (1508) and Bacchus (1510–1515).
 In addition, he had been working on a "Virgin and Child with Saint Anne" for several years, although it is not yet clear who commissioned it: the work now in the Louvre, begun in 1502–1503, was certainly still in draft form around 1507–1508, especially as the painter most likely abandoned it between 1504 and 1507.

 Two types of study are directly related to this painting: those that enabled the creation of the painting board, and those that constituted "the final changes decided by the master" and are therefore the furthest removed in time from it.
 With its characteristic "highly complex and original technique", The Head of the Virgin in Three-Quarter View Facing Right belongs firmly in this second group.
 By this time, the painting was sufficiently advanced that it was no longer possible for Leonardo to modify the overall composition.
 His task was therefore to execute and perfect the details, including the hairstyles of the protagonists: he executed a dozen studies aimed at refining the initial drawing, including the study of The Head of the Virgin in Three-Quarter View Facing Right.

 The creation of this study is relatively late compared to the start of the painting's production, which dates back to 1503.
 Vincent Delieuvin puts it at "circa 1507–1510", Sarah Taglialagamba and Carlo Pedretti at "circa 1510", while Carmen C. Bambach and the owner's museum website put it at "1510–13".

 Other preparatory drawings for The Virgin and Child with Saint Anne and contemporary with The Head of the Virgin in Three-Quarter View Facing Right.

-Drapery of the Virgin, vers 1507-1510, Paris, Department of Graphic Arts, Musée du Louvre, INV 2257.
+Drapery of the Virgin, c.
+1507-1510, Paris, Department of Graphic Arts, Musée du Louvre, INV 2257.

-Arm of the virgin, vers 1510-1515, Windsor Castler, No. inventory.
+Arm of the virgin, c.
+1510-1515, Windsor Castler, No. inventory.
 RCIN 912532.